TinchoOlivari/f_t_f_test/README.md

 3. Run `flutter pub get` to fetch the dependencies.
 4. Run `flutter run` to start the application.

-## Project Structure

-The project is organized as follows:

-- `lib/`: This is where the main Dart code resides.
-It includes:
-  - `main.dart`: The entry point of the application.
-  - `config.dart`: Configuration file.
-  - `theme.dart`: Theme related code.
-  - `helpers/`: Helper functions and utilities.
-  - `models/`: Data models.
-  - `pages/`: Different pages/screens of the application.
-  - `widgets/`: Reusable widgets.
-  - `provider/`: State management related code.
-  - `services/`: Services like API calls, database operations.
-- `android/`, `ios/`, `linux/`, `macos/`, `windows/`, `web/`: Platform-specific code.

 ## Why Provider?

 Choosing Provider for state management in a Flutter app provides simplicity and flexibility.
 Is great for small Flutter apps: